Luminar AI Review – Can Artificial Intelligence help you Edit your Photos?

 Iris AI is great for finishing portraits and adding some pop to dull eyes to help them stand out on social media.
 It can also be fun to see how you look with a different colour iris, all with just one click.

-Another feature exclusive to Luminar AI, Sky 2.0 will bring along the ability to not only replace the sky in a photograph but also its reflection too.
+Another feature exclusive to Luminar AI, Sky 2.0 brings along the remarkable ability to not only replace the sky in a photograph but also its reflection too.

-I’m eagerly waiting for this update – most of my landscape images include water, and no other software is currently able to reflect any changes made to the sky.
+If your landscape photos include water (or other reflective surfaces), this is an impressive feature – no other software is currently able to reflect any changes made to the sky.

 - Accent AI